syncom/twitbot-iwpt/README.md

 ## Dependencies

-- Python 2.7, and modules: twython, pyOpenSSL, ndg-httpsclient, pyasn1
+- Python 3.6 or above
 - Unix/Linux environment with the 'date' command and the [Pari/GP calculator](http://pari.math.u-bordeaux.fr/)
 - The ['prime_classes' project](https://github.com/syncom/prime_classes) on